arnsteio/short-shell-novice/05-dataset.md

 This will continue the download from where it was interrupted.

-`wget` has lots of other options.
-To find out what they are, we can type `man wget`. `man` is the Unix "manual" command: it prints a description of a command and its options, and (if you're lucky) provides a few examples of how to use it.
+To find out what other options `wget` accepts, we can type `man wget`. `man` is the Unix "manual" command: it prints a description of a command and its options, and (if you're lucky) provides a few examples of how to use it.

 To navigate through the `man` pages, you may use the up and down arrow keys to move line-by-line, or try the "b" and spacebar keys to skip up